cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-keymaker.md

 ### AcraServer & AcraAuthManager keys

 {{< hint warning >}}
-It is deprecated and will not be available after 0.90.0.
+AcraAuthManager tool is deprecated and will not be available since 0.91.0.
 {{< /hint >}}

 * `--generate_acrawebconfig_keys`